fwip/mtg_pronouns/reworded_cards.md

 **Sorcery**

 Target opponent reveals cards from the top of their library until four land cards are revealed.
-They puts all cards revealed this way into their graveyard.
+That player puts all cards revealed this way into their graveyard.

 Mind Slash 1BB
 ---------------

 **Enchantment**

 {B}, Sacrifice a creature: Target opponent reveals their hand.
 You choose a card from it.
-They discards that card.
+That player discards that card.
 Activate this ability only any time you could cast a sorcery.

 Mind Swords 1B
 ---------------